Do I Need Medicare Part B If I Have Other Insurance

 In most states, insurance companies that offer Medicare Supplement insurance plans must sell “standardized“ policies, meaning that each policy offers the same benefits, regardless of which insurance company sells it.
 However, the Medicare Supplement insurance premium for the same policy may differ widely depending on the insurance company.

-Medicare Supplement insurance plan pricing can be affected by the benefits your plan covers, and when you buy the plan.
+Medicare Supplement insurance plan pricing can be affected the benefits your plan covers, and when you buy the plan.
 If you buy the plan during your Medicare Supplement Open Enrollment Period, the plan can’t charge you more if you have pre-existing health condition.

 Woody's Insurance can find the coverage and rate that meets your needs.
 Give us a try.